 facebook

 I really should cut the Facebook habit.
-But, there have been times in the last couple of years when Facebook was link to sanity, my link to people who thought more like me, and my connection to people who cared for me beyond what was expedient.
+But there have been times in the last couple of years when Facebook was my link to sanity, my link to people who thought more like me, and my connection to people who cared for me beyond what was expedient.
 I guess I have an emotional tie to Facebook.
-That said there are still times it drives me nuts.
-Mostly, because at times it gives me a little too much of an unedited look at people’s beliefs.
+That said, there are still times that it drives me nuts.
+Mostly, it gives me a little too much of an unedited look at people’s beliefs.

-It is kind of like when my wife first found out that a lot of her friends in Louisiana carried hand guns in their gloves boxes.
+It is kind of like when my wife first found out that a lot of her friends in Louisiana carried handguns in their glove boxes.
 Before living in Louisiana, I grew up in California and lived in New York City.
 So, I guess I just have a different way of thinking.
 The thought of these soccer moms at my wife’s Bible study having guns in their glove boxes really threw me for a loop.
 It wasn’t like we lived in the Ninth Ward in New Orleans.
 These friends all lived in safe suburban/ rural communities.
-I really don’t understand why the fear, why the need for the guns.
+I really don’t understand the fear and the need for guns.

 I felt kind of the same way when I saw this picture posted on Facebook.
 First, let me say that I support the second amendment.
 While I don’t own any guns (other than my BB gun from when I was a kid), I think people should have a right to own guns.
-I wouldn’t mind a little more control in terms of wait periods and such but I think people have the right to hunt and shoot for sport, or to collect guns, etc. What I don’t understand though is the fear and aggression that seems to come through in the image here.
-The person that posted this also lives in a safe neighborhood in a small community.
+I wouldn’t mind a little more control in terms of wait periods and such, but I think people have the right to hunt and shoot for sport, or to collect guns, etc. What I don’t understand, though, is the fear and aggression that seems to come through in the image here.
+The person who posted this also lives in a safe neighborhood in a small community.
 Why do people like this think they will need a gun to protect themselves?

 Further, I’m not convinced that owning these guns actually makes them safer.
 My grandfather and my grandmother’s second husband both died from gun accidents.
-These were both hill folks who had hunted all their lives.
+These were both hill folks in Appalachia who had hunted all their lives.
 They knew how to handle guns but just made mistakes.
 My pastor in Louisiana had a close friend in Mississippi who got up in the night with his gun because he thought he heard a burglar.
-He thought his wife had stayed in bed but she followed him.
-He ended up thinking she was a home invader, shooting, and killing his own wife.
-These are both anecdotal and I don’t know the statistics.
-But, I question how much safer a gun in the home actually makes people.
+He thought his wife had stayed in bed, but she followed him.
+He ended up thinking she was a home invader, shooting and killing his own wife.
+These are both anecdotal, and I don’t know the statistics.
+But I question how much safer a gun in the home actually makes people.
 In fact, one of the main reasons I don’t own a gun is because the idea makes me feel less safe.

 About Post Author